ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages: Impact Statement

 Algorithmic decision-making is becoming increasingly present in many areas of our life.
 While this has the potential for benefit, it is also known to automate and perpetuate historical patterns that are often unjust and discriminatory \citep{buolamwini2018gender,noble2018algorithms,benjamin2020race,birhane2021algorithmic}.
-We believe that cautious interaction is a necessary feature for the type of deployed algorithmic decision-making systems the RL community envisions, but that technological solutions alone will not suffice.
+We have proposed an RL algorithm and demonstrated empirically in simulated environments that it can achieve desired capabilities in a manner that requires fewer interactions with the environment when compared with existing algorithms.
+We believe that improving such algorithmic efficiency can help with harm reduction, but we acknowledge that technological solutions alone will not suffice.